This topic describes the execution methods that are supported in DataFrame API operations.

 tail | Executes the operations and returns the last N rows of result data. | ResultFrame |

-to_pandas | Converts a Collection object to a pandas DataFrame object or a Sequence object to a Series object.
-If you set the wrap parameter to True, an Alibaba Cloud MaxCompute SDK for python (PyODPS) DataFrame object is returned. |
+to_pandas | Converts a Collection object into a pandas DataFrame object or converts a Sequence object into a Series object.
+If the wrap parameter is set to True, a PyODPS DataFrame object is returned. |

 |